InchanterX/lab_2_shell_M/README.md

     "description": "Returns current directory." # Just a description }
 ```
-Fields of flags, aliases and descriptions are not mandatory and can be empty ({} or "")
 3. Build basic structure of your command as it made in example
 ```python
 class Pwd: